 These three regions differ because they have had different geologic histories.
 The consequence of their cumulative geologic histories means that Utah has three sets of scenery, three sets of resources, and three sets of geologic hazards.

-It also means that Utahns witness these contrasts as we travel our great state.
-Earth Science Education intends to explore contrasts among regions because the contrasts provide context for appreciating patterns of (a) terrain, (b) Earth materials, and (c) the effects of the role of water on Earth’s surface.
+It also means that Utahns can witness contrasts as we travel our great state.
+Earth Science Education explores contrasts among regions because contrasts provide context for appreciating patterns of (a) terrain, (b) Earth materials, and (c) the effects of erosion/deposition.

 This website needs great images of Utah’s contrasting regions.
 Please consider contributing non-copyrighted images.
 Of course we will acknowledge their source.

 The concept of regions is a core concept for geographers.
 A region is a geographic area defined based on a single characteristic.
 The map on the left has defined three regions for Utah based on landforms.
 The map would differ had the regions been based on watersheds, or on biodiversity.
 The image on the right from USGS Map I-2206 is a computer-generated presentation of landforms.
 Would you draw the boundaries where C.B.
 Hunt drew them, and why?
 For example, would you include the Uinta Basin in the Rocky Mountain physiographic province or the Colorado Plateau physiographic province?
 People draw maps.
 Boundaries require judgement.
 D.R.
 Mabey, a geophysicist and good friend of C.B.
-Hunt would argue to include the Uinta Basin with the Uinta Mountains in the Rocky Mountain Physiogrphic Province because those geologic features depend on each other.
+Hunt would argue to include the Uinta Basin with the Uinta Mountains in the Rocky Mountain Physiographic Province because those geologic features depend on each other.
 C.B.
 Hunt argued based on scenery.
-Both approaches have fine logic.
+Good logic justifies both interpretations